dragonfly-science/dragonfly-website/content/index.md

 ---
 title: Kia ora
 og-title: Dragonfly Data Science
-og-description: Good decisions using data
+description: >
+  Dragonfly Data Science apply rigour to data management and analysis, with the big goal of making a positive difference in the world.
 introduction: >
   We apply scientific rigour to data management and analysis, with the big goal of making a positive difference in the world.
 Get our expert help to put your data to good use.
 tiles:
   - news/2017-08-14-kakapo-two/content.md
   - work/INZ-case-study/content.md